Follow us on:

 The challenge is to reduce the imbalances between energy demand and energy production.

-Take Denmark, which derives 50% of its electricity from wind power harnessed by massive wind turbines: “If we install 50% wind capacity, we would get around 45% contributed from wind power.
+“If we install 50% wind capacity, we would get around 45% contributed from wind power.
 But if 100% capacity was installed, we’d get just 60%,” says Bo Birkemose, The Chief Operating Officer of Danish climate technology company Stiesdal Storage Technologies, part of the Stiesdal Group.

 “That’s because we don’t need all the energy when we produce it.
 We’re producing more than we need and have to shut it down, or we have situations where we can’t produce as much as we need.”